0xSickb0y/SearchParty/README.md

 5. File Operations

-    - For file operations such as copying, moving, or deleting, SearchParty also verifies the permissions of the source files and the destination directory.
+    - For file operations such as copying, moving, and deleting, SearchParty also verifies the permissions of the source files and the destination directory.

     - Insufficient permissions may lead to unexpected behavior during operations, resulting in potential errors or incomplete tasks.